 Safeguarding your WiFi Network for Ultimate Protection

-In this blog, we’ll delve into the risks of having “simple” security on WiFi networks and the often overlooked issue of bandwidth “theft.”
+In this article, we’ll delve into the risks of having “simple” security on WiFi networks and the often overlooked issue of bandwidth “theft.”
 At Microsolve, we encourage all our clients to treat WiFi as a critical component and stress the importance of thoughtful planning and robust security measures.

 Weak Passwords and Default Settings